bgd-labs/aave-proposals-v3/src/20240118_StkGHO_Activation/StkGHOActivation.md

 ## Disclaimer

-Aave Labs, BGD Labs and ACI receive no compensation beyond Aave protocol for the creation of this proposal.
-BGD Labs and ACI are both delegates within the Aave ecosystem.
+Aave Labs, and ACI receive no compensation beyond Aave protocol for the creation of this proposal.
+ACI is delegate within the Aave ecosystem.

 ## Copyright